jamesplease/lrud/README.md

 This behavior can be configured through the props of the FocusNode component.
 To learn more about those props, refer to the API documentation below.

+### Getting Started

+The recommended way to familiarize yourself with this library is to begin by looking at the [examples](#examples).
+The examples do a great job at demonstrating the kinds of interfaces you can create with this library using little code.

+Once you've checked out a few examples you should be in a better position to read through these API docs!

 ### FAQ